jgarc172/code-practice/Preparation/4-composition.md

 }
 ```

-We can claim that the solution is made up of the composition of the operator `!` and the given parameter `value`.
+We can claim that the solution is made up of the composition of applying the operator `!` to the given parameter `value`.
 It
 aids to know that the operator `!` is itself a function that takes a boolean value and returns a boolean value as:

 ```